 Some taller individuals would be working in the bottom end of their power zone range.

-So, for a 50/50 Adult Population Mix, a 42 inch/106.6 cm fixed workbench height could be a reasonable compromise.
+So, for a 50/50 Adult Population Mix, a 42 inch/106.6 cm. fixed workbench height could be a reasonable compromise.

 We can also provide a foot platform for the shorter workers.
 Maximum recommended height of a single step foot platform is 6 inches/15 cm.
 For a fixed height workbench this would be comparable to a 5th percentile female working at workbench height of 36 inches/91 cm.